pgalko/BambooAI/README.md

 max_conversations: int - Number of "user:assistant" conversation pairs to keep in memory for a context.
 Default=2

 llm: str - Base LLM model.
-Default = gpt-3.5-turbo
+Default = gpt-3.5-turbo-0613

 llm_switch: bool - If True, the agent will switch to gpt-4 after error

 debug: bool - If True, the received code is sent back to the Language Learning Model (LLM) for an evaluation of its relevance to the user's question, along with code error checking and debugging.

-rank: bool - If True, the final version of the code is sent back to the Language Learning Model (LLM) ro ranking from on a scale from 1 to 10.The answers that receive a rank higher than the given threshold are exceptionally well-composed and are utilized to build the knowledge base for future references.
+vector_db: bool - If True, each answer will first be ranked from 1 to 10.
+If the rank surpasses a certain threshold (8), the corresponding question (vectorised), answer, code, and rank (metadata) are all stored in the Pinecone database.
+Each time a new question is asked, these records will be searched.
+If the similarity score is above 0.9, they will be offered as examples and included in the prompt (in a one-shot learning scenario)

 exploratory: bool - If True, the LLM will assess the user's question and create a task list outlining the steps, which will be sent to the LLM as a prompt.
 This approach is effective for vague user prompts, but may not perform as well with more defined prompts.
 The default setting is True.

-e.g. bamboo = BambooAI(df, debug=True, rank=True, llm_switch=True, exploratory=True)
+e.g. bamboo = BambooAI(df, debug=True, vector_db=True, llm_switch=True, exploratory=True)
 ```

 Run in a loop